TheGeogeo/CW_ZM_Trainer/README.md

 or look this : https://www.unknowncheats.me/forum/call-of-duty-black-ops-cold-war/460931-cw-update-offset-aobscan-ce.html

-If you need some help for edit something > TheGeogeo#2719
+If you need some help for edit something > TheGeogeo#2719 (don't add me if is for a stupid question)

 # If you are shadowban...